Common Reasons for Denial or Cancellation

 - Summer School: Contact your guidance office or school board for information on enrolling in summer school courses.
 Review Ryerson's summer school policies at Summer School and Other Extensions

-- Adult Learning Centre: Contact your local external,school board for adult learning centres or schools offering night school courses
+- Adult Learning Centre: Contact your local school board, external link for adult learning centres or schools offering night school courses

 Advanced Standing or Direct Entry Admission

 - Several Ryerson programs have Advanced Standing or Direct Entry admission options for applicants who complete a recognized degree/diploma with a strong grade point average.
 Successful applicants are granted admission into a level higher than first semester/year of their program.
 See Information for Transfer Students and Programs for additional information

 - Completing degree-level courses related to your program of interest may be an option for applicants who meet the program specific subject requirements and who have completed some post-secondary studies but wish to show improvement and present a more competitive application for admission

 - Note that program specific subject requirements and strong overall averages, including secondary school, are still required for admission

 Follow undergraduate admissions to get the latest updates.